uiuc-kang-lab/joinml/prelim_results/README.md

 By simple math, we can get that the cost for run paraphrase detection on one article is $729714.

-e want to decreases to at least $7, which measn we want to reduce 99.999% call to BERT.
+We want to decreases to at least $7, which measn we want to reduce 99.999% call to BERT.

 ## Random sampling